ChrWieg/homeautomation/README.md

 # Home automation

-### Notes and how to's from my home automation projects
+### Notes and how-to's from my home automation projects

 My System:

+- Raspberry pi 3B+
 - ioBroker
-- Raspberry pi 3B+

 ### Disclaimer

-I do not guarantee the tips and tricks given here!
+I do not guarantee the tips and hints given here!
 I am not an electrician, so you should seek advice from a professional to avoid accidents.